selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 --->

-We are going to retrieve dataset and material for the first time using *git clone*
+We are going to retrieve dataset and material for the first time using *git clone*.

     cd /home/user                                 # enter in user home